Our Mission & Responsibility

 The Michigan City Sanitary District is supported by a dedicated team who manages day-to-day operations by maintaining treatment facilities, sewer systems, and related assets, working together to ensure public safety and reliability.

-Sanitary Board of Directors
+Sanitary Board of Commissioners

 The Board consists of up to four members, and provides oversight and policy direction for the custody, administration, operation, and maintenance of the City’s wastewater treatment plant and related infrastructure.
 Appointed members serve fixed terms, alongside the City Engineer, to ensure responsible governance and long-term planning.